Heather Watson: Early life and junior career

-Heather Watson was born in Guernsey to Michelle and Ian Watson.
+Heather Watson was born in Saint Peter Port, Guernsey to Michelle and Ian Watson.
 Her mother is from Papua New Guinea and her father is British, and was the managing director of Guernsey Electricity from 1995 until retirement in 2010.
 She has one brother and two sisters.
 Watson started playing tennis at the age of seven, and at age twelve she went to the Nick Bollettieri Tennis Academy in Florida.

 In 2006, Watson won the British Under-14 Championship.
 The following year she won the British Under-16 Championship, and reached the semifinals of the British Under-18 Championship.
 She lost in the under-18 semifinals again in 2008 to eventual winner Tara Moore.
-In October, Watson travelled to Pune in India to compete at the 2008 Commonwealth Youth Games.
-There she won the gold medal, winning the final against Kyra Shroff.
+In October, Watson travelled to Pune in India to compete at the 2008 Commonwealth Youth Games where she won the gold medal, winning the final against Kyra Shroff.
 Mother Michelle left her job in 2008 to travel full-time with her daughter around the World Junior Circuit.

 Watson played her first senior tournament in March 2009 – the $25k Jersey Open, but lost in the second round to Katie O'Brien.
 At the beginning of July, she became the highest-ranked British junior, overtaking Laura Robson.
 She achieved her first senior women's world ranking on 27 July 2009, entering at No. 756.
-She won her first senior title at the Frinton $10K tournament.
+She won her first senior title at the Frinton $10k tournament.
 Watson beat Anna Fitzpatrick in the final.
 At the 2009 US Open, Watson was seeded 11th for the girls' singles.
 She reached the quarterfinals on 10 September before rain interrupted the tournament schedule.
 The tournament moved indoors and Watson beat second seed Noppawan Lertcheewakarn in the quarterfinal on 12 September.
 She played her semifinal on the same day and was victorious against Daria Gavrilova to reach the final, where she faced doubles partner Yana Buchina.
 Playing on court 7, Watson won in straight sets.

 At the 2009 French Open, Watson and her partner, as the third seeds, reached the girls' doubles final where she and Tímea Babos faced the second-seeded pair of Noppawan Lertcheewakarn and Elena Bogdan and were beaten in a match tie-break.
 Partnering Yana Buchina, that year they were the seventh seed at the Australian girls' doubles and sixth seed at the US Open girls' doubles, but they lost in the first round at both tournaments.
 At Wimbledon, she teamed up with Magda Linette and they were seeded sixth in the girls' doubles but eliminated in the second round.